Governance Home Page

 The Governance Services Unit also maintains the University's Register of Interests and Register of Gifts.

-The Governance Services Unit is now located on the ground floor of Crescent House, sharing office space with Estates and Property Services.
+The Governance Services Unit is currently located on the ground floor of Crescent House, sharing office space with Estates and Property Services.

 Mark Rollinson - University Secretary and Head of Governance Services